edvul/FAST-matlab/README.md

 ## Installation

-Copy the code to a local directory.
+Copy the code in `source/` to a local directory.
 Then in Matlab navigate to that direcoty and run `setup.m` which will add the current directory to the path, allowing you to access FAST functionality.

 ## Usage